Optimize Analysis Workspace performance

 If more organization of projects is desired, remember that direct linking to your project is an option.
 Create an internal index of projects so that stakeholders can more easily find what they need.

-If many panels are needed in one Workspace, collapse panels before saving and sharing.
+If many panels are needed in one project, collapse panels before saving and sharing.
 When a project is loaded, Analysis Workspace will only load content for the expanded panels.
 Collapsed panels will not be loaded until the user expands them.
 This approach helps in two ways:

 - Collapsed panels save on overall load time of a project